open-tale/open-tale.github.io/_docs/02-characters.md

 * **Capacity**: Maximum number of items that a character may carry.

-* **Defense**: The character's ability to protect itself against damage by dodging it or creating magical shields or simply by absorbing impact with gear.
+* **Defense**: The character's ability to protect itself against damage by dodging it, creating magical shields or simply by absorbing impact with gear.

 * **Willpower**: Ability to preserve a healthy psyche, protecting from external subtle influences.

-* **Toughness**: Physical constitution and equilibrium.
-Protects against submission, stun, poison, infections and diseases.
+* **Toughness**: Physical constitution, equilibrium and resilience.
+Protects from poison and illnesses.

 See below the formulas to define the base value of each quality: